kenatiod/MUT/Understanding Machine Understanding.md

 In the end, the question of machine understanding is not just about the fate of artificial intelligence, but about the fate of intelligence itself - in all its myriad forms, from the biological to the digital and beyond.
 By rising to the philosophical challenges posed by this transformative technology, humans and machines can hope to steer its development in a direction that expands the understanding of the mind and the sense of possibility for the future.
 The road ahead may be uncertain, but the destination is clear: a world in which the boundaries of cognition are limited only by the reach of imagination, for both humans and machines.

 #### 7.7.1 -- But, Can you prove it?

+{ Insert a self reflexive illustration in the style of M. C. Escher }

+_Bob addresses Claude in the form of a hologram floating over a lab table._

 Bob: You know Claude, when we talk about evaluating machine understanding, Gödel's work is highly relevant.
 His incompleteness theorems really drove home the point that there are limits to what formal axiomatic systems can prove.